-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router.

-- 2. Go to Advanced > Network > LAN.

-- 3. Enable Link Aggregation.
+- Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+Go to Advanced > Network > LAN. - 3.
+Enable Link Aggregation.
+The router will reboot to apply the settings and the LAN ports 2 and 3 will be used for Link Aggregation.